Israel Vázquez: Vázquez vs. Márquez

 In his next bout, on March 3, 2007, Vázquez lost his title to the number one ranked Bantamweight Rafael Márquez.
 Although Vazquez scored a knockdown in the third round, he retired on his stool at the end of round seven because of breathing problems arising from a broken nose.
 In a rematch on August 4, 2007, Vásquez regained his title.
 Despite suffering cuts over both eyes, he scored a knockout against Márquez in the sixth round in a fight that was named Ring Magazine's fight of the year for 2007.
 The third round of this fight was also named Ring Magazine round of the year.

 He fought Marquez for the third time on March 1, 2008, rising from a fourth round knockdown to prevail by split decision in another great fight.
 Márquez was docked one point for low blows in round ten and received an eight count in the final seconds of round twelve.
 The fight was named 2008's Fight of the Year by The Ring Magazine and the fourth round was named Ring Magazine round of the year.
-The Vázquez vs Márquez trilogy has been widely heralded as one of the best boxing trilogies in recent years.
+The Vázquez vs Márquez rivalry has been widely heralded as one of the best boxing rivalries in recent years.

 On December 18, 2008, Vázquez was stripped of his WBC Super Bantamweight Championship after not defending the title for a certain period of time due to a detached retina he had suffered during his third fight with Márquez.
 Japanese fighter Toshiaki Nishioka's WBC Interim title was promoted to actual championship status after his victory over Genaro Garcia.
 After undergoing three surgeries, Vázquez was medically cleared to resume training on May 15, 2009.

 Vázquez fought Marquez for a fourth time on May 22, 2010.
 The bout took place in the Featherweight division and was held at the Staples Center in Los Angeles, California, United States.
 The match was appropriately titled "Once and Four All" and carried live by Showtime.
 Marquez scored a third round TKO victory over Vázquez to even their series at two wins each.

 Afterwards, Marquez stated: "The fifth one could be a possibility if the fans vote for it.
 That is what I live for.
 Israel Vázquez is a great fighter."
 However, it was felt by some observers that the much faded Vázquez should retire.
 Frank Espinoza, Vázquez's longtime handler, stated that his "career is over".
 The fourth installment of the Vázquez-Marquez rivalry was the last fight of Vázquez' career.

+Personal life and death

+In October 2024 Vazquez was diagnosed with stage 4 sarcoma; he died from cancer in Los Angeles on December 3, 2024, at the age of 46.